-Your health and safety is our top priority.
+Your mental health and physical safety is our top priority.
 For this reason, CASE conducts a thorough screening of all host families and households to ensure that you are being placed in a positive, sanitary environment.
 Maintaining a comfortable, safe environment throughout your stay is a team effort.
 You should feel comfortable speaking to your representative about any situation that makes you feel uneasy, which can include: